olliesharp5/august-hackathon-team1/README.md

 * Manual Testing:

+Game functions have been tested manually throughout the whole developement process on various hand held devices and desktop devices.

 * Found bugs:

-- Bug 1: [Title of Bug]
+- Bug 1: Gunshot sound not playing in the deployed version.
-  - Description:
+  - Description: Gunshot sound not playing in the deployed version due to a rooting issue.
   - Steps to Reproduce:
-    1. [Step 1]
+    1. [Step 1] correct the routing of the sound file form : new Audio('../assets/sounds/gunshot.mp3');
-    2. [Step 2]
+    2. [Step 2] test the gunshot in the deployed version
-    3. [Step 3]
-  - Expected Outcome: [Description of what should happen]
+  - Expected Outcome: gunshot sound plays in deployed version.
-  - Actual Outcome: [Description of what actually happens]
+  - Actual Outcome: gunshot sound plays in deployed version.

-* Corrected bugs:

-- Bug 1: [Title of Bug]
+- Bug 2: Back to main menu button does not work on the leaderboard.
-  - Description: [Brief description of the bug]
+  - Description: Back to main menu button does not work on the leaderboard.
-  - Fix Implemented: [Description of the solution implemented]
-  - Testing After Fix:
+  - Steps to Reproduce:
+    1. [Step 1] Fix the button.
+    2. [Step 2] Test the button.
+  - Expected Outcome: when we push the button the game rerenders the main menu.
+  - Actual Outcome: when we push the button the game rerenders the main menu.

 ## Credits